 I am interested in understanding the impact and design of digital institutions.
 Currently, my focus is on the impact of Intellectual Property law (copyright, trademarks and patents) in the digital domain in shaping market and social outcomes.

 In this paper I investigate how copyright law shapes digital content.
 Baseball Digest issues before 1964 are out-of-copyright while post 1964 issues are in copyright.
 When these issues were digitized, Wikipedia pages from pre-1964 players benefited disproportionately as compared to those from post-1964 players.
-These pages experienced a greater increase in the number of images and incoming web-traffic to their pages, but did not experience a differential increase in the amount of text.
+These pages experienced a greater increase in citations, the number of images and incoming web-traffic to their pages, but did not experience a differential increase in the amount of text.

 You can now download a draft of the paper here.